maaloum-yassine/Born2beroot/README.md

 ## 📑 Overview

-This projet contains step-by-step instructions for configuring a secure Debian virtual machine with:
+This project contains step-by-step instructions for configuring a secure Debian virtual machine with:
-Strong password policies
+- Strong password policies
-SSH configuration
+- SSH configuration
-Firewall rules
+- Firewall rules
-User and group management
+- User and group management
-Periodic monitoring with cron
+- Periodic monitoring with cron
-Optional bonus implementations (WordPress with LLMP  stack ( LLMP = Linux + Lighttpd + MySQL/MariaDB + PHP) and FTP server)
+- Optional bonus implementations (WordPress with LLMP stack and FTP server)

 ## 📋 Table of Contents